ltAldoRaine/Rick-And-Morty-Wiki-iOS/Readme.md

 ## Screenshots

-Here are some of the screenshots from the application
+Here are some of the screenshots from the application.

 <p align="center">
   <img src="RickAndMortyWiki/Resources/Screenshots/screenshot-1.png" width="20%" alt="Screenshot 1">